SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/connect/nx.md

 1. A tarball of the NX logs.
 You can find instructions for how to bundle your NX logs on the [NoMachine website](https://www.nomachine.com/DT07M00098).

+## Connecting via the Broswer Interface

+Point your browser at [nxcloud01](https://nxcloud01.nersc.gov).

+!!! note
+    The browser interface is still experimental and can sometimes be slower than connecting via the client.

 ### Configuring the NX Environment